sp5wiz/Surface-pro-5-opencore/README.md

-⚠️IMPORTANT⚠️ OPENCORE AT ALL may NOT work with openHFS+.efi, for Functionality please add the proprietary HFS+.efi into the drivers section. if recovery does not appear, that is why. it is not included for DMCA compliance

 for a working DMG recovery, via DMCA i cannot distribute the base system files, but looking into macrecovery.py is a legal way to do it. it is quite easy and once its done you are all set. they have a great way of doing things, allowing you to actually download the recovery files legally, Although there are other sources, albeit legally i do not support it.